sigasi/sigasi_insights/tech/preview.md

 For Sigasi Studio 3.4 we did a rewrite of the VHDL formatter.
 This fixed a lot of reported formatting issues.
 In addition, we also implemented a way to disable the formatter for custom sections of your VHDL files.

-To disable the formatter for a section by enclosing it between `-- @formatter:off` and a `-- @formatter:on` comment.
+To disable the formatter for a section, enclose it between a `-- @formatter:off` and a `-- @formatter:on` comment.
 E.g.:
 ```vhdl
 -- @formatter:off